kohlschutter/jdk.compiler.standalone/README.md

 - target Java 1.7 for compilation without any warnings or restrictions.
 - use the Compiler Tree API without resorting to `--add-opens` trickery that may eventually fail in newer Java releases
+- build a modified compiler with additional features or custom tweaks

 ### Examples